wp-plugins/json-api/readme.txt

 * Initial Public Release

 == Upgrade Notice ==

+= 0.9.4 =
+Security fix: all users are strongly encouraged to upgrade.
+(See Changelog.)

 = 0.9.3 =
 Fixed a bug where child pages could not be introspected by the API.